BIOL275-MSUM/eda-tdedvall/README.md

 reason for their high tolerance of human disturbed landscapes.
 Another unique trait is the plant’s high plasticity to various soil types.
-Solidago altissima is able to grow in moist to dry soils, clay, clay loam, medium loam, sandy loam, Sandy, and caliche type soils.
+Solidago altissima is able to grow in moist to dry soils, clay, clay loam, medium loam, sandy loam, sandy, and caliche type soils.
 These unique traits have allowed the plant to most frequently grow widespread in the North American/Canadian region.
+As well as, survive rough terrain caused by human disturbance.

 # Methods